Tourism in Portugal

 Tourism in Portugal serves millions of international and domestic tourists.
 Tourists visit to see cities, historic landmarks, enjoy beaches, or religious sites.
+As of 2024, Portugal had 29 million international visitors.
+In addition, there were 22,9 million trips made by Portuguese residents including overnight stays at local hotels.

-As of 2019, Portugal had 27 million visitors.
-The most popular destinations were Lisbon, Porto, the Algarve, the Portuguese Riviera, Madeira, Sintra, Óbidos and Fátima.
-The most popular with internationals were Lisbon, the Algarve and Northern Portugal.
-National tourists prefer Northern Portugal, followed by Central Portugal and the Algarve.
+The most popular destinations are Lisbon, Porto, the Algarve, the Portuguese Riviera, Madeira, Sintra, Óbidos, Nazaré, Fátima, Braga, Guimarães and Coimbra.
+The most popular with internationals were Lisbon region, the Algarve, the West and Tagus Valley region (Óbidos, Nazaré, Fátima), Northern Portugal (Porto, Braga and Guimarães) and Coimbra.
+National tourists prefer the Algarve and Northern Portugal, followed by Central region of Portugal.

 Statistics

-In 2006, the country was visited by 7 million tourists, three million of which came from Spain.
-By 2018, the country was visited by 12.8 million international tourists.